VRLYDE/saas-stack/docs/CODE_OF_CONDUCT.md

 - Maintain high working standards and team welfare
 - Minimize environmental impact across all operations
 - Promote sustainability in all business processes
-- Ensure basic needs of team, customers, and society are met
+- Ensure the basic needs of team, customers, and society are met

 ### Equality and Inclusion